yiisoft/yii2/docs/guide/db-active-record.md

 }
 ```

-Or use the scopes on-the-fly when performing relational query:
+Or use the scopes on-the-fly when performing a relational query:

 ```php
 $posts = Post::find()->with([